Proven-Paradox/shaper-system/Handbook.md

 Some Lessons have prerequisites; you must meet these prerequisites to take the Lesson.
 Lessons cost 5 XP unless an exception is listed.
 Cooldowns on Lessons function the same way as [Ability Cooldowns](#cooldown).

 #### A Curse Most Foul
-When using a Curse Ability, your target also takes damage equal to half of your [Offense](#step-2-b-offensedefenseinitiative).
+When using a [Curse](#curse), your target also takes damage equal to half of your [Offense](#step-2-b-offensedefenseinitiative).
 Use Physical Offense if the Curse is an Attack, or Mental Offense for a Spell.
 This extra damage is the same [Damage Type](#damage-types) as the Curse you use.
 For Curses that don't do damage without this Lesson, the damage type is Dark.
 In addition, if the Curse costs HP, you may spend MP instead.
 If it costs MP, you may spend HP instead.

 > Reminder: all fractions round down.
 If your Offense is 5, then you add 2 damage from this Lesson.